JosephPark23/madridEMT-ETAs/README.md

 README:

-i saw this qr code thing in a bus stop in madrid and I wanted to do something with it so i got bored here it is
+A simple, fun program I made to see what I could do with the Madrid public transportation times system